mtconnect/opc_ua_architecture/devices/02-companion-specification-goals.md

-OPC Unified Architecture for MTConnect Companion Specification Goals \label{goals}
+OPC Unified Architecture for MTConnect Companion Specification Goals {#goals}
 ====================================================================

 This companion specification has been develop to provide the following: